Introduction

 Implement code to validate input schema and convert JSON params to typed arguments.

-is invoked, dispatch to the registered function, capture results or exceptions, and return structured JSON.
+call_toolis invoked, dispatch to the registered function, capture results or exceptions, and return structured JSON. -

 Optionally wrap tool calls in sandboxes or timeouts for security.